UPennBJPrager/CNT_Research_Template/README.md

 A hyperlink enabled repository tree is available within the [repository_structure](./repository_structure.md) markdown file.
 We demonstrate the use of git-ginored files and folders by displaying those entries with a :warning: symbol.

-A short description of some of the top-level directories are as follows:
+A short description of some of the top-level directories and files are as follows:

 ### core_libraries
 This folder contains the submodules and build files that make up the core libraries used for lab-wide projects.